Welcome to my trip report on Singapore Airlines Boeing 747 farewell flights!

 So happy to be on board the Queen of the sky once again.

-A glass of champaign for everyone on board!
+A glass of champagne for everyone on board!
 Orange juice was for those who can't drink it.

 The in-flight meal was excellent, I had a choice of the beef or the fish.
 I chose the beef and it tasted better than the normal standard economy class.
 The best so far, for sure.
 Thoroughly enjoyed it, I had Singapore sling to complement my meal.